 Over the counter medication addiction treatment requires the assessment and management of all physical, emotional and psychological factors related to the addiction; rooting out underlying causes and establishing the best ways to counter these for each patient.
 Read more about the Recovery Direct treatment protocol here.

 Recovery Direct Drug Rehab

-Cape Town is home to many of the best addiction treatment facilities in the world.
+Johannesburg is home to many of the best addiction treatment facilities in the world.
 With exceptionally well trained staff and highly effective treatment programmes for a broad range of substance and related addiction disorders.
-Contact our Cape Town Centre today for more information about your treatment options.
+Contact our Johannesburg Centre today for more information about your treatment options.